yum102/MDTF-diagnostics/README.md

 - `diagnostics/`: directory containing source code and documentation of individual PODs.
 - `doc/`: directory containing documentation (a local mirror of the documentation site).
-- `src/`: source code of the framework itself.
+- `mdtf/`: source code of the framework itself.
+- `shared/`: shared code and resources for use by both the framework and PODs.
+- `sites/`: site-specific code and configuration files.
-- `tests/`: unit tests for the framework.
+- `tests/`: tests for the framework.

 For advanced users interested in keeping more up-to-date on project development and contributing feedback, the `main` branch contains features that haven’t yet been incorporated into an official release, which are less stable or thoroughly tested.